 The Community College Teaching Graduate (Post-baccalaureate) Certificate provides an opportunity for post-baccalaureate students to learn how to be effective teachers in a college setting.
-This program is delivered primarily via the classroom, meaning instruction is face-to-face, and consists of 14 to 16 credits.
+This program is delivered primarily via the classroom, meaning instruction is face-to-face, and consists of 14 credits.
 For more information see the University Catalog.

 - Applicants must have completed a bachelor’s degree with a GPA of at least 3.0.

 - Apply for admission fall or spring semester.

 - The application period for Fall 2023 admission has passed, but we are accepting applications for admission in Spring 2024.

 Complete the application for admission form before completing the required coursework.
 Applications are submitted to the University of Minnesota Graduate School online application system.
 Because the application system is used across the U of MN campuses by various graduate programs, not all parts of the application are required.
 The application fee for U.S. applicants and permanent residents is $75 and $95 for international applicants.

 - Access the graduate application system to create and submit an application.